Relevance of long-range screening in Mott transition examined via a hydrogen lattice: Results

 Notice that the charge-transfer gap $E_{CT}$ is strongly reduced from $4~$eV in the DFT result [panel(a)] to only $\sim2~$eV in the DFT+DMFT result [panel(b)].
 This can be understood from the additional energy lowering from the emergent antiferromagnetic spin exchange between the itinerant carrier in 2$s$/2$p$ and the local immobile 1$s$ spin, similar to the one that drives the formation of Kondo singlet~\cite{Kondo1964,Ng1988}.

 Now approaching the metal-insulating transition via reducing the lattice constant, as shown by the black line in Fig.~\ref{MIT_fig2}(c), the CT gap of the insulating solution reduces and eventually vanishes around $a=a_c\sim 2.8~\text{\AA}$.
 Naturally, after that the insulator solution can no longer be found and the system is metallic.
 Incidentally, for $a > a_c$ metallic solution is unstable as well.
 This indicates that the phase transition is intimately related to the gap closing.
-(Note that in an extremely narrow range of $\Delta a \sim 0.003~\text{\AA}$ around $a_c$, both metallic and insulating solutions can be found~\cite{supplementary}.
+(Note that in an extremely narrow range of $\Delta a \sim 0.003~\text{\AA}$ around $a_c$, both metallic and insulating solutions can be found[cf. Append.~\ref{entropy_1st}].
 Considerations on this nearly negligible and somewhat artificial feature will be discussed later.)

 Most importantly, our results display a very important deviation from Mott's expectation on the phase transition.
 Figure~\ref{MIT_fig2}(c) shows that even with the long-range Coulomb interaction and its screening incorporated via the DFT treatment, as the lattice spacing decreases, $\tilde{E}_{CT}$ only smoothly reduces to zero.
-Furthermore, as the lattice spacing decreases further, Fig.~\ref{MIT_fig2}(d) shows that the occupation of the $1s$ orbital decreases smoothly as well, indicating a gradual development of hole carrier density.
+Furthermore, as the lattice spacing decreases further, Fig.~\ref{MIT_fig2}(d) shows that the occupation of the $1s$ orbital (within a fixed atomic sphere~\cite{Blaha2020} of radius 1.8 a.u.) decreases smoothly as well, indicating a gradual development of hole carrier density.
 No abrupt enhancement of gap closing or the hole carrier density is found at $a_c$ that corroborates Mott's expectation of a first-order phase transition.
 Clearly, our results suggest a continuous metal-insulator transition.
 In other words, within the approximation of the state-of-art DFT+DMFT approach (omission of non-local correlation), the proposed drastic effect of screening of long-range interaction does not appear to be essential to the Mott transition in this model system.

-One can analytically understand the weak relevance of long-range screening, owing to the simplicity of the charge transfer nature of this model system.
-First notice that in terms of the energy scale, the long-range screening involves particle-hole attraction at long distances is at best on the order of 100~meV.
-In contrast, a realistic multi-orbital interacting Hamiltonian obtained from Wannier function analysis~\cite{Lang2020,Jiang2022,Wei2013,Wei2006,Wei2002} of the DFT result indicates several stronger eV-scale physics.
-Therefore, before incorporating effects of the long-range screening, one should consider first the following representative dominant physics of our model system,